kiboschool/course-programming-2/src/lessons/subclasses-and-error-handling/introduction-to-inheritance.md

 show example-
 but this is inflexible and needs a lot of typing, kind of fragile and you'd have to update it when any of the methods change

-one solution for this is called inheritence!
+one solution for this is called inheritance!

 by default it does what the parent class does.
 -->